Jacklyn E. Bruce ’99 teaches modern world history at Thomas Jefferson High School in Richmond, Virginia.

 When I last saw my students, I ticked off historical highlights from the Black Death and the Renaissance through the Great Depression and the World Wars as we prepared for what we thought would be a temporary break.
 In my classes, I often cover moments of great concern, and I told my students to brace for temporary periods of despair and uncertainty alongside positive outcomes we would reflect upon down the road.

 Nationwide as schools closed, glowing news stories from resource-heavy areas brimmed with tales of well-attended virtual classes.
-Less covered were the challenges faced in urban districts like mine (with even less coverage of rural areas), where keeping students engaged requires a more holistic approach.
-I can provide organization, routines, and supplies, including a Chromebook cart and a dedicated Wi-Fi network while in my classroom.
-Dispersed at home, our students want to learn but some lack the resources they need, highlighting how disparities in experiences are often exacerbated by inequality.
+Less covered were the challenges faced in urban districts like mine (with even fewer articles about rural areas), where keeping students engaged requires a more holistic approach.
+I can provide organization, routines, and supplies, including a Chromebook cart and a dedicated Wi-Fi network, while in my classroom.
+Dispersed at home, our students want to learn, but some lack the resources they need, highlighting how disparities in experiences are often exacerbated by inequality.
 One cannot reach every child virtually if they are not all connected.

 When spaces that offer public Wi-Fi closed, including local libraries, our families also had to address disruptions in employment, housing, transportation, food stability, and safety.
 Eviction moratoriums, daily food-distribution centers, a program providing free Chromebooks and hotspots, and statewide televised lessons are some of the ways these issues continue to be addressed.
 My colleagues and I put together a patchwork of emails, social-media posts, phone calls, virtual meetings, and resources sent through remote-learning channels to ensure that every student receives support.
 I even found myself posting lessons and updates from my cell phone, which became my lifeline after I moved into a new home where I was temporarily without Wi-Fi.